dmpe/terraform-provider-storagegrid/readme.md

 Version `v1.0.0` has been tested & validated to work against [11.8 version](https://docs.netapp.com/us-en/storagegrid-118/).

+**Update Summer 2025**:
+I no longer work at the company which has access to the StorageGrid system.
+As a result, I am no longer able to conduct any tests and rely on contributors to 1) find and 2) fix any issues.

+That does __NOT__ mean that this provider is abandoned and will not be updated anymore.
+If fact, if a PR is opened, I will be happy to review + release a new version ASAP.

 ## What is working and what is not working?

 This provider aims to cover selected **Tenant** [REST API endpoints such](https://docs.netapp.com/us-en/storagegrid/tenant/understanding-tenant-management-api.html) `users`, `groups` or `s3` (which creates access/secret keys).